-An objection must be made within two months of the issue date of the Valuation and Rates Notice and it should be lodged on the prescribed form which is available from Council’s Property Services office.
+An objection must be made within 2 months of the issue date of the Valuation and Rates Notice and it should be lodged on the prescribed form which is available through the Valuer General Victoria website or from Customer Service.

 Raising an objection to a valuation is a formal administrative process governed by law and recognised by the Victorian Civil & Administrative Tribunal (VCAT).
-Before commencing this process, you are encouraged to discuss your valuation concerns with a Valuer by contacting Property Services Unit on 9840 9333 who will direct your enquiries to the relevant Valuers appointed by the Valuer General Victoria.
+Before commencing this process, you are encouraged to discuss your valuation concerns with the relevant Valuer appointed by the Valuer-General Victoria.